Christopher Hill (Royal Navy officer): Command

 Hill was given command of the 24-gun storeship HMS Princess Royal at the time of his promotion, and commanded her in the Mediterranean until 18 May 1747.
 Two months later he was appointed to command the 14-gun sloop HMS Baltimore, undergoing a refit, which he continued in until being promoted to captain on 5 December.
 Hill was then sent to join the 24-gun frigate HMS Bridgewater, serving in Vice-Admiral Sir Peter Warren's fleet.
 The ship was paid off on 10 February 1749.
 For some period in 1751 he then took command of the 20-gun frigate HMS Lyme.
 He did not receive another command until 23 April 1753 when he was given the 14-gun sloop HMS Saltash, for the Irish Sea.
 He stayed in the ship for two years before joining the 44-gun frigate HMS Dover on 28 October 1755.

 With the Seven Years' War ongoing, in Dover Hill captured the French East Indiaman Pondichéry on 23 December 1756 after an engagement of two hours.
 The French vessel lost her second captain and eleven men killed, with eighteen wounded, while the British sustained no casualties.
 Pondichéry had been sailing from Canton when Dover intercepted her, bringing her initially into Cork before taking the prize to the Nore.
 Hill left Dover on 23 April the following year, and was appointed to the 60-gun ship of the line HMS St Florentine on 11 September 1759.
 Serving in Admiral Edward Boscawen's fleet and then in 1760 Admiral Sir Edward Hawke's, Hill continued in St Florentine until 15 December, and then went on an extended period of half pay.

 This period of unemployment ended on 26 October 1769 when Hill was given command of the 64-gun ship of the line HMS Augusta, the guard ship at Sheerness.
 On 9 January the following year Hill was appointed a commodore to serve as Commander-in-Chief, River Medway and The Nore.
 Initially serving as such in Augusta, on 23 October he moved into the 90-gun ship of the line HMS Barfleur.
 He continued at the Nore until around 7 December when he relinquished his position and command of Barfleur.
-Despite having seen little action in his naval career Hill was a well thought of officer, especially because of his personal conduct.
+Despite having seen little action in his naval career Hill was a well-regarded officer, primarily because of his good personal conduct.
 He was promoted to rear-admiral on 23 January 1778.
 Initially a rear-admiral of the blue, he was advanced to rear-admiral of the white on 29 January.
 Hill died six months later on 4 July when he fell from his horse while riding from London to Croydon.